occivink/pyct/README.md

 ### The encryption takes too much/little time.

 Most of the time is spent hashing the password.
-You can tweak the argon2 parameters in code to make it more or less expensive.
+You can tweak the argon2 parameters (`--work-area-size` and `--iterations`) to make it more or less expensive.
+More expensive parameters equate to more brute-force resilience.
 Naturally, the same parameters should be used for encryption/decryption.

+You should use parameters suitable for the least powerful device you will run this on.

 ### What's with the hardcoded salt, `86627104`?